LEARN

 Size:

-27cm (10.5 in)
+27 cm (10.5 in)

 Weight:

-50-113g (1.75-3.9 oz)
+50-113 g (1.75-3.9 oz)

 Subspecies including nominate:

-six: C.n. novaezelandiae, C.n. cyanurus, C.n. chathamensis, C.n. hochstetteri, C.n. erythrotis, C.n. subflavecens
+five: C.n. novaezelandiae, C.n. cyanurus, C.n. chathamensis, C.n. erythrotis, C.n. subflavecens

 Colour Adult:

 C.n. novaezelandiae: Both adults red forehead, crown, band from lores to behind eyes and patch on each side of rump; purple/blue outer webs of flight feathers; underparts yellow/green.
-Bill silver/grey tipped with dark grey.
+Beak silver/grey tipped with dark grey.
 Eye red.

 C.n. cyanurus: Both adults as in novaezelandiae, but varying blue wash to upperparts; less yellow on underparts, more blue/green; darker blue wash on outer webs of flight feathers; blue wash on tail.